ibm-cloud-docs/dr-automation-powervs/network-paring.md

 Network pairing establishes communication links between network devices or systems to ensure seamless data transmission and operational connectivity.
 This is an **optional setup** and is typically performed after managing virtual machines (VMs) and organizing them into WorkGroups.
 After completing the VM management process, the GUI navigates you to the **Network Pairing** page.
 {:shortdesc: .shortdesc}

-All VMs added to the WorkGroup are automatically populated on the **Network Pairing** page.
+All VMs that are added to the WorkGroup are automatically populated on the **Network Pairing** page.

 To complete the network pairing, follow these steps: